 Easter to many people means the chance to get together with friends and family, eating lots of chocolate and perhaps enjoying the scenery as spring begins to sprout.
-If you're looking for a change to the usual routine, why not make this Easter extra special and book a mini break away where you can enjoy this special time of year somewhere new and exciting.
+If you're looking for a change to the usual routine, why not make this Easter extra special and book a break away where you can enjoy this special time of year somewhere new and exciting.

 Make a change to your usual routine for Easter and this year, get your loved ones together for a short break away and eat your chocolate eggs somewhere new?
 Deciding on where to go can for some be a little daunting so here are just a few of the places you can visit during this time: